0x0203/schack_poc/README.md

 ## Known Issues
 Resizing the window on Windows systems causes the program to crash.
 As I am neither a game developer, or a Windows programmer, I choose to assume this is due to a problem in the Nuklear direct 3D implementation found in nuklear_d3d9.h.
 Resizing the window works as expected on Linux.

+The ASCII chart doesn't seem to work on Windows systems.
+Searching for 'man ascii' on your favorite search engine will get you the necessary data.

 ## Building
 Developed primarily for 64-bit Linux running an X11 window manager.
 Development was done on Linux Mint 18.3 and XFCE with gcc 5.4.0.
 The windows builds were done on Windows 7 (64 bit).